-This site originated with the idea of dealing with chronic pain and other mysterious, enduring symptoms, and delving into the emotional health issues that might be behind them.
+This site started with the idea of exploring chronic pain and other mysterious, enduring symptoms, delving into the emotional health issues that might be behind them.
+I’d had serious chronic pain in my hands for two years before it completely, and permanently, disappeared when I decided to take a year off from college – sparking a fascination with emotional wellbeing ever since.

-My own chronic hand pain (diagnosed several times as Repetitive Stress Injury, from typing at the computer) disappeared entirely after I read New York University back doctor and medical school professor John Sarno’s book The Mindbody Prescription, and it unlocked a world of ideas and insights regarding emotional and physical health, which this site shares.
+Diagnosed several times as Repetitive Stress Injury, the pain in my hands seemed at first to come from typing at the computer.
+Amazingly, it disappeared entirely after I read New York University back doctor and medical school professor John Sarno’s book The Mindbody Prescription, and it unlocked a world of ideas and insights regarding emotional and physical health, which this site shares.

 For Sarno, two decades practicing conventional back medicine made him increasingly disheartened by the failures of physical therapy and surgery to bring lasting cures.
 In the 1970s, he started to suspect chronic pain was rooted ultimately in emotional problems, rather than in the purely physical diagnoses he had learned in medical school.